Jim-Eckerlein/metal-hello-triangle/README.md

-# metal-hello-triangle
+# Metal Hello Triangle

-Metal Hello Triangle Application for macOS
+The classical Hello Triangle Application with **Metal**, running under macOS.
+No storyboard, only programmatic files.